Ralo93/DSA/SystemDesingPatterns.md

 - Vertical Scaling means using more powerful machines.

+- Caching: Storing hot-data in memory for fast access, reducing load on the database.

+- Buffer with message queues: High frequent write operations can put a strain on the database.
+Message queues work as a buffer, transforming synchronous operations into asynchronous.

+- Seperating Read and Write: In most business use cases these should be handled differently.

+-

 ## Reliability (Robustness): Ensuring systems are fault-tolerant and can recover from failures.

 -